Information and guidance on which type of visa will be required for Executive Education courses.

 Will I receive a visa invitation letter?

 Yes.
 Once you have received an offer and completed the online registration form and paid for your course (tuition fees), we will provide you with a visa support letter that can be used for your visa application.
 We will send this automatically.
 We will ask you to send us the address you will be staying at during the course as we will need to provide this on your visa support letter.
-We advise you wait until you receive your visa before paying for your accommodation just in case you receive visa refusal.

 To ensure that you receive your immigration permission in time for the course we recommend that you pay your tuition fees as early as possible to prevent any delays in the visa application process.